 The MAEd: NSEE program focuses on environmental teaching and learning with an emphasis on systems and problem solving.
 It is designed for both classroom teachers and non-formal educators.

-MAEd: NSEE Degree Requirements (34 credits and 3.0 GPA):
+MAEd: NSEE Degree Requirements

 - GED 8200 Understanding Learning - GED 8210 Investigating Contemporary and Critical Issues in Education - GED 8220 Policy, Leadership, and Advocacy in Education - GED 8400 Research Design - NSEE 8110 Foundations of Environmental Education